GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 Dependency-Track accepts software bills of materials (SBOMs) in [CycloneDX](https://cyclonedx.org/) format, which you can provide either on an ad-hoc basis or as part of your deployment system.
-The approach is useful in a number of scenarios:
+This kind of system is useful in a number of scenarios:

 - Software vendors can provide you SBOMs when they deliver a software project.
 - Teams building and deploying software can submit SBOMs when new versions are deployed.